fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

   * Target Revision: Application version
 * appspec.yml
   * Must be in the root folder
+  * For Lambda: Need to specify the version and function as validation tests
   * Sections
     * File Section: How to source and copy from repository
     * Hooks: Instructions to deploy